 The above life estimation is based on the bearing life.

 An application in excess of the specified value may adversely affect parts other than the bearings.
-Use the product within the range of specified values listed in the product catalog or operating manual.
+Use the product within the range of specified values listed in the product catalog.

 Service Life of a Circuit Product